anilabraham-IT/IntuneEDU/IntuneEDU/add-desktop-apps-edu.md

 ---

-# Add desktop apps to Intune for Education
+# Add desktop apps in Intune for Education

-Upload and add desktop apps to your Intune for Education app list.
-After you've added the apps, you can [assign them to groups](install-apps.md) and install them on school devices.
+Upload and add desktop apps to your Intune for Education inventory.
+After you've added the apps, you can [assign them to groups](install-apps.md) and install them on your Windows 10 devices.

 To complete these steps, you will need the installation file for the app that you want to add.

 1. Sign in to the Intune for Education portal.
 2. Click **Apps**.